Call DeltaStream’s REST API

 createdOn: request processing timestamp (epoch seconds).

-If your statement doesn’t return rows (e.g., CREATE MATERIALIZED VIEW
+If your statement doesn’t return rows (e.g., CREATE MATERIALIZED VIEW, INSERT, REFRESH), data may be empty while sqlState still indicates success.

 Common pitfalls & fixes